Looking to move

 Once you have found someone to exchange with you need to complete a Mutual Exchange Form - you can download it or contact us and we can send it to you.

-There are a number of reasons why we may refuse permission for tenants to exchange properties, these could include:
+There are a number of reasons why we may refuse permission for tenants to exchange properties, these could include if you:

-- if you (and /or the person you want to exchange with) has rent arrears
+- (and /or the person you want to exchange with) has rent arrears.

-- if you would be overcrowding or over occupying the property
+- would be overcrowding or over occupying the property.

-- if you live in a property which is specially adapted or designed and the person you are exchanging with does not need these special features.
+- live in a property which is specially adapted or designed and the person you are exchanging with does not need these special features.

 It is important to understand if you exchange properties you will be accepting the property ‘as is’ and you will be responsible for any damage to the property caused by the other tenant or outstanding repairs that they have not completed prior to moving out.